 I would answer:

 Ragdoll gives me so much love and happiness.
-I want to share it to other kind people who love Ragdolls like I do.
-I will NEVER let the same kind of sad things which happens on Shemi happen to my future cats.
+I want to share it with other kind people who love Ragdolls as I do.
+I will NEVER let the same kind of sad things which happen on Shemi happen to my future cats.
 I will make my cats healthy and happy, making them great character for they can live happily ever after in their new home.